patheros/PathSetManuals/modules/QuantumCompass.md

 **Compass Display Mode** - Control what information is displayed on the ring of LEDs.
 This is updated automatically when you change a knob related to one of the display modes.

+**Set Scale** - Quickly set the active notes to a common scale.
+Each time you do this you will get a random sequence.

+**Shift Notes** - Shift all notes in the sequence up or down.
+Note the keyboard wraps so for example a C note shifted down turns into a B note one ocative higher.

 ### Bypass
 When Quantum Compass is bypassed all outputs stay at 0V.